Marisha is a passionate, curious and dynamic woman who likes to write about herself in the third person.

 Cultural Growth and Training

-In my role as a Cultural Development Officer, I grew the Wyndham Humanitarian Network from 5 to 35 stakeholders in under 9 months and re-designed and recruited 10 new members to a Multicultural Committee for at-risk disadvantaged youth.
-I also created and implemented a 5-part cultural diversity training for internal City Council staff.
+In her role as a Cultural Development Officer, she grew the Wyndham Humanitarian Network from 5 to 35 stakeholders in under 9 months and re-designed and recruited 10 new members to a Multicultural Committee for at-risk disadvantaged youth.
+She also created and implemented a 5-part cultural diversity training for internal City Council staff.

 -